EOSArgentina/evolutiondex/Commands.md

     cleos push action evolutiondex openext '["YOUR_ACCOUNT", "YOUR_ACCOUNT", {"contract":"pesocontract", "sym":"4,PESO"}]' -p YOUR_ACCOUNT

-Close the contract's channel for a specific token:
+Close the contract's channel for a specific token: - it returns funds to the owner if necessary. -

 cleos push action evolutiondex closeext '["YOUR_ACCOUNT", {"contract":"eosio.token", "sym":"4,EOS"}]' -p YOUR_ACCOUNT